Epsilon Eridani: Nomenclature

 ε Eridani, Latinised to Epsilon Eridani, is the star's Bayer designation.
 Despite being a relatively bright star, it was not given a proper name by early astronomers.
 It has several other catalogue designations.
 Upon its discovery, the planet was designated Epsilon Eridani b, following the usual designation system for extrasolar planets.

 The planet and its host star were selected by the International Astronomical Union (IAU) as part of the NameExoWorlds competition for giving proper names to exoplanets and their host stars, for some systems that did not already have proper names.
 The process involved nominations by educational groups and public voting for the proposed names.
 In December 2015, the IAU announced the winning names were Ran for the star and AEgir [sic] for the planet.
 Those names had been submitted by the pupils of the 8th Grade at Mountainside Middle School in Colbert, Washington, United States.
 Both names derive from Norse mythology: Rán is the goddess of the sea and Ægir, her husband, is the god of the ocean.

-The names at that point remained unofficial, but in 2016 the IAU organised a Working Group on Star Names (WGSN) to catalogue and standardise proper names for stars.
+In 2016, the IAU organised a Working Group on Star Names (WGSN) to catalogue and standardise proper names for stars.
 In its first bulletin of July 2016, the WGSN explicitly recognised the names of exoplanets and their host stars that were produced by the competition.
 Epsilon Eridani is now listed as Ran in the IAU Catalog of Star Names.
 Professional astronomers have mostly continued to refer to the star as Epsilon Eridani.

 In Chinese, 天苑 (Tiān Yuàn), meaning Celestial Meadows, refers to an asterism consisting of ε Eridani, γ Eridani, δ Eridani, π Eridani, ζ Eridani, η Eridani, π Ceti, τ1 Eridani, τ2 Eridani, τ3 Eridani, τ4 Eridani, τ5 Eridani, τ6 Eridani, τ7 Eridani, τ8 Eridani and τ9 Eridani.
 Consequently, the Chinese name for ε Eridani itself is 天苑四 (Tiān Yuàn sì, the Fourth [Star] of Celestial Meadows.)